zavaleta/DS_for_Agriculture/README.md

-# DS_for_agriculture
+# Data Science for Agriculture
-Data Science for A agriculture
+Data Science for Agriculture